Who We Are

 Jane Epstein (she/her)

 I am a survivor of SST from an older sibling.
-I went very public just prior to 2020, started a Facebook page, a website (https://www.complicatedcourage.com/), and did many podcast interviews.
+I went very public just prior to 2020, started a Facebook page, a website jane-epstein.com, and did many podcast interviews.
 The only response I got was, "You're so courageous!”
 Then silence.
 I knew I was not alone, but I kept moving forward, wanting to help others.
 I became a board member of Incest AWARE, but it still was not reaching others who had experienced SST.
 I found a support group for parents of SST and tried to join so I could check it out for a safe place to send parents.
 The moderator, Hope, turned down my request, but a connection was made.
 I kept messaging her my updates.

 Soon after I got this news, I was contacted by Brandy, a parent who was creating a website on sibling sexual trauma and who wanted a survivor to look it over.
 I knew I was going to be swamped with my upcoming commitment to TEDx.
 I messaged Maria, who I had met through Incest AWARE, to see if she was interested in helping Brandy, and she jumped at the opportunity.
 I then messaged Hope to let her know what was happening, and she was interested.
 A day later, Fiona reached out wanting to connect and see how we could create change together.
 An amazing group of five strong and courageous women was born....all within a week!
 It was no accident.

+Since then, I have written a memoir, I Feel Real Guilty.
 My goal is to let survivors of SST, parents of SST and those who have caused harm know this: You are not alone, and we are going to de-stigmatize this.

 Hope Sittler (pen name, she/her)